Ebedthan/corebiota/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/08d7c6cba76849f4bfae2cc3f0ef5b17)](https://www.codacy.com/gh/Ebedthan/coremicrobiota/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Ebedthan/coremicrobiota&amp;utm_campaign=Badge_Grade)
 <!-- badges: end -->

-## A Simple Workflow for Core Microbiota Analysis
+## Core Microbiota Analysis with automated accounting for library size difference

-The goal of coremicrobiota is to provide a set of functions to easily perform core microbiota analysis from an ASV/OTU table.
+The goal of coremicrobiota is to provide a set of functions to easily and efficiently perform core microbiota analysis from an ASV/OTU table.
+It also put emphasis on accounting library size difference in core microbiota analysis by introducing the rarefaction aware index.

+The API is as follow:

-*  First, with the function [`sniff`](https://ebedthan.github.io/coremicrobiota/reference/sniff.html) you can rapidly get a glimpse at how many members compose your core microbiota with the given minimum relative abundance and ubiquity.
+*  First, with the function [`core_microbiota`](https://ebedthan.github.io/coremicrobiota/reference/core_microbiota.html) you can rapidly perform a core microbiota analysis while accounting for different library size through the rarefaction aware index.

-*  To have an idea of how to choose good values for your minimum relative abundance and ubiquity, you can make use of the [`distribution`](https://ebedthan.github.io/coremicrobiota/reference/distribution.html) function, which will plot two histograms of distribution of both values across your dataset.
-*  Once, you are good to go you can now call the [`core_microbiota`](https://ebedthan.github.io/coremicrobiota/reference/core_microbiota.html) function to extract ASV/OTU names composing your core microbiota (with their corresponding relative abundance across all the dataset and ubiquity if you want).
-*  Finally, we offer you a function [`core_heatmap`](https://ebedthan.github.io/coremicrobiota/reference/core_heatmap.html) to draw the ASVs/OTUs relative abundance across samples.
+*  You can also directly compute the [`rarefaction_aware_index`](https://ebedthan.github.io/coremicrobiota/reference/rarefaction_aware_index.html), using two set of core microbiota members.

+Miscellaneous functions are:

-*  A utility function [`get_core_table`](https://ebedthan.github.io/coremicrobiota/reference/get_core_table.html) is also provided to compute total counts, relative sequence abundance across all dataset and ubiquity for each ASV/OTU.
+*  [`stats`](https://ebedthan.github.io/coremicrobiota/reference/stats.html) function which compute the overall relative abundance and ubiquity of each ASV/OTU.
+*  [`core_table`](https://ebedthan.github.io/coremicrobiota/reference/core_table.html) which return the core microbiota taxa informations in a table.

 Yes, all the function can take as input a phyloseq object.
-When it is the case, the function `core_microbiota` return a phyloseq object.

-This package have no external dependencies for your joy.
+This package have only phyloseq as an external dependcy for your joy.
 We therefore, extensively use R Base and only pheatmap, covr and usethis as suggests.

 ## Installation